 A subset of the existing measurements provide values of \RDx normalized to either electron or muon final states.
 These results present an important check because the values reported for the semitauonic ratios are typically an average for the electron and muon normalizations, assuming

 with

-LHCb only measures $\calR(D^{(*)})_\mu$, but the $B$-factories have access to the electron normalization as well.
-Figure~\ref{fig:rdx_emu} compares $\RDx_e$ and $\RDx_\mu$ and no systematic deviation between both ratios is observed.
-It should be noted that these results were released as stability checks that compare the compatibility of the electron and muon channels, not as optimized measurements of $\calR(D^{(*)})_{e/\mu}$.
-For instance, \cite{FrancoSevilla:2012thesis} does not include the full systematic uncertainties and correlation for the electron and muon \RDx, so the values from the full \RDx results are used in Fig.~\ref{fig:rdx_emu}, increasing the correlation to account for the larger statistical uncertainty of the $\calR(D^{(*)})_e$ and $\calR(D^{(*)})_\mu$ results.
+LHCb measures only $\calR(D^{(*)})_\mu$, but the $B$-factories have access to the electron normalization as well.
+Figure~\ref{fig:rdx_emu.pdf} compares $\RDx_e$ and $\RDx_\mu$ and no systematic deviation between the two ratios is observed.
+Note that these results were released as stability checks that compare the compatibility of the electron and muon channels, not as optimized measurements of $\calR(D^{(*)})_{e/\mu}$.
+For instance, \cite{FrancoSevilla:2012thesis} did not include the full systematic uncertainties and correlation for the electron and muon \RDx, so the values from the full \RDx results are used in Fig.~\ref{fig:rdx_emu.pdf}, increasing the correlation to account for the larger statistical uncertainty of the $\calR(D^{(*)})_e$ and $\calR(D^{(*)})_\mu$ results.
 Additionally, the double ratio

-that would be obtained from dividing these results, would have unnecessarily large uncertainties because the common $\BR\left(\BDxtaunu \right)$ factor is obtained with \tauenu decays in the case of $\calR(D^{(*)})_e$ and \taumunu decays for $\calR(D^{(*)})_\mu$.
-A high precision measurement of $\RDx_\text{light}$ was released recently by the Belle collaboration~\cite{Waheed:2018djm}
+that would be obtained from dividing these results would have unnecessarily large uncertainties because the common $\BR\left(\BDxtaunu \right)$ factor is obtained with \tauenu decays in the case of $\calR(D^{(*)})_e$ and \taumunu decays for $\calR(D^{(*)})_\mu$.
+A high-precision measurement of $\RDx_\text{light}$ was recently released by the Belle collaboration~\cite{Waheed:2018djm}

 and is compatible with unity.

 Table~\ref{tab:iso_unconstrained} shows the results of the isospin-unconstrained fits of the \babar \RDx analysis, exhibiting good compatibility between charged and neutral $D$ and $D^*$ modes.
 Such measurements might be particularly interesting in the context of obtaining data-driven insight into the size of semiclassical radiative corrections, expected to enter at the subpercent level.